Explaining Caption-Image Interactions in CLIP Models with Second-Order Attributions: Experiments

 \paragraph{Qualitative failure analysis.} To identify cases where the models' grounding abilities are systematically weak, we extract objects with \gls{pge} \(<0.2\) from the \gls{coco} validation set and categorize them qualitatively.
-For the \laion, \openai~, and \dfn~models, this results in approximately $200$ image-caption pairs each.
-We can identify five major categories: (1) Visually \textit{correlated scenes} like baseball courts, bathrooms, offices, etc., (2) attributions \textit{locally exceeding bounding boxes}, (3) \textit{coverage or partial visibility} of objects, (4) actual \textit{object misidentifications}, and (5) \textit{difficult or unusual scenes}.
+For the \laion, \openai, and \dfn models, this results in approximately $200$ image-caption pairs each. \textbf{We can identify five major failure categories}: (1) Visually correlated scenes like baseball courts, bathrooms, offices, etc., (2) attributions locally exceeding bounding boxes, (3) coverage or partial visibility of objects, (4) actual object misidentifications, and (5) difficult or unusual scenes.
 Figure \ref{fig:failure_main} shows the distribution among these categories and an example for each.
 More examples are included in Figure \ref{fig:failures_examples}.
-Category (1), \textit{correlated scenes}, accounts for approximately half of all failures in all three models, indicating that one of weaknesses of \gls{clip} models is to differentiate between objects that frequently appear together.
+Category (1), correlated scenes, accounts for approximately half of all failures in all three models, indicating that \gls{clip} models may struggle to differentiate between objects that commonly appear together.